jparkington/Electric-Brew/src/README.md

     - `\$\s*`: Captures the dollar sign and any following whitespace.
     - `([\d,]+\.\d{2})`: Captures one or more digits or commas, followed by a decimal and exactly two digits.

+    **Purpose**
-    **Purpose**: Finds the amount due that follows the literal text "Amount Due Date Due", capturing the date and any uppercase letters or whitespace, accounting for optional whitespace, and ensures the amount has two decimal places.
+    Finds the amount due that follows the literal text "Amount Due Date Due", capturing the date and any uppercase letters or whitespace, accounting for optional whitespace, and ensures the amount has two decimal places.

 3. **Service Charge**: `r"Service Charge.*?@\$\s*([+-]?\d+\.\d{2})"`
     - `Service Charge`: Literal text that the REGEX starts with.